ReidRise/Go_AVR_Assembler/README.md

 ### Assemble your program
 `./main path/to/program.S`

-The output is a raw binary or Intel HEX file (future configurable).
+The output is a Intel HEX file (future configurable).

 ## Roadmap